AARP Eye Center

 - You are currently unmarried.

 Divorced spouses who don’t qualify for a restricted application are subject to Social Security’s “deemed filing” rule.
-Under this rule, individuals filing for retirement benefits who are also eligible for spousal benefits must claim both at the same time.
+Under this regulation, individuals filing for retirement benefits who are also eligible for spousal benefits must claim both at the same time.
 The provision applies to divorced as well as married filers.
+You won't get both benefits combined; Social Security will pay the higher of the two benefit amounts.

 Keep in mind